Limited launch: MAY batch, 85% claimed

 8. Use Targeted Nootropic Compounds

-Certain natural compounds have strong evidence for supporting attention and focus.
+Some compounds have better evidence than others when it comes to supporting attention and focus.
 Two of the most well-studied are caffeine and L-Theanine, and both play a role in how to increase attention span at the neurochemical level.

 A study indexed on PubMed found that the combination of 97 mg of L-Theanine and 40 mg of caffeine helped participants focus attention during demanding cognitive tasks.
 The L-Theanine smooths out the jittery edge of caffeine while preserving (and even enhancing) its attention-boosting effects.